 Kristy and Mark Sands run the Sands Family Circus.
 They began performing together in the mid-1990s, and initially planned on having two children, but ended up with a few more than that.
 All the children naturally learned circus skills, and became part of the act.

-Jiemba (15) BOY – means “evening star” in the Wiradjuri language
+Jiemba (15) BOY – means “morning star” in the Wiradjuri language

 Tohua (13) BOY – in Maori means “egg”; in Polynesia, a Tohua is a ceremonial meeting place